kxxoling/PTable/README.rst

     from prettytable import PrettyTable
     x = PrettyTable()

-A better hosted document is hosted on `ReadTheDocument <http://ptable.readthedocs.org/>`_.
+A better hosted document is hosted on `readthedocs <https://ptable2.readthedocs.io/en/latest//>`_.

 As command-line tool